 - self-monitoring and reflection

-Through Senior School our Learning Support Policy has a focus on supporting and encouraging students to achieve their goals, whether it be achieving a SACE or completing work for a VET course.
-We provide both in class and withdrawal group SSO support for identified needs.
+Through the senior years, our Learning Support has a focus on supporting and encouraging students to achieve their goals, whether it be achieving a SACE or completing work for a VET course.
+We provide both in-class and withdrawal group SSO support for identified needs.

 The Learning Assistance Program